-Overlooking the Bay of Naples, Pompeii was a prosperous and cosmpolitan city, home to as many as 20,000 people, when Vesuvius erupted in AD 79 and buried it under 6m of volcanic ash and pumice.
+Overlooking the Gulf of Naples, Pompeii was a prosperous and cosmopolitan city, home to as many as 20,000 people, when Vesuvius erupted in AD 79 and buried it under 6m of volcanic ash and pumice.

 The ash solidified and kept the city below in a remarkable state of preservation, creating, in effect, a unique time capsule of life in the first century AD.

 Pompeii was rediscovered in 1748, and painstaking excavations continue to reveal new areas of the Roman city every year.
-Today, Pompeii is one of the most popular tourist attractions in Italy, providing an unparalleled opportunity to walk in the footsteps of the ancient Romans and an unmissable experience for anyone on an Amalfi Coast yacht charter.
+Today, Pompeii is one of the most popular tourist attractions in Amalfi Coast, providing an unparalleled opportunity to walk in the footsteps of the ancient Romans and an unmissable experience for anyone on a luxury yacht charter.

 In the first century AD, Pompeii was a thriving port city, famous as both a hub of Mediterranean trade and a seaside holiday resort for wealthy Romans.

 It was no stranger to natural disasters, however.
-A massive earthquake and subsequent fire severely damaged the city in AD 62, and seismic tremors in the months before Vesuvius errupted in AD 79 caused further destruction.
+A massive earthquake and subsequent fire severely damaged the city in 62 AD, and seismic tremors in the months before Vesuvius erupted in 79 AD caused further destruction.
 Many houses and public buildings were still being repaired and redecorated at the time.

-The volcanic errruption began on the morning of 24 August, and lasted for twenty-four hours, taking the population by surprise.
+The volcanic eruption began on the morning of 24 August and lasted for twenty-four hours, taking the population by surprise.
 Many tried to flee while others sheltered in their homes and were buried.
 The remains of around 1500 people have been found so far in Pompeii, but many more are thought to have perished here.

 Plaster-casts have been made of some of the victims' bodies, a poignant and personal testimony of this tragedy, while organic material, found nowhere else from this period, also survived, including carbonised loaves of bread still in the baker's ovens.

 There is nowhere quite like Pompeii.
-The opulent villas of the city's wealthiest citizens are still adorned with exquisite murals, their colours as bright as they were on that fateful day in AD 79.
+The opulent villas of the city's wealthiest citizens are still adorned with exquisite murals, their colours as bright as they were on that fateful day in 79 AD.
 Amongst the most impressive are those in the Villa of the Mysteries, depicting devotees of Dionysus against a vivid Pompeiian red background.

-If you are enjoying a private yacht charter on the Amalfi Coast or west coast of Italy, make sure you spend some time exploring Pompeii, which is sure to be one of the highlights of your vacation.
+If you are enjoying a vacation to the West Coast of Italy, make sure you spend some time exploring Pompeii, which is sure to educate you on the country's ancient civilisation and be one of the highlights of your charter.